 - Understand how the history of paleontology resulted in the development of its core concepts and the methods it uses to reconstruct and interpret Earth's history. - Identify major macro- and micro-fossil groups.
-Recognize their distinguishing features and understand their function.
 Comprehend the place of these groups in the history of life. - Understand how fossils are made and major biases in how fossils make their way into the fossil record. - Understand how fossils can provide information on past climate and environment, and how the organisms represented by fossils would have interacted with their environment. - Learn the theory of evolution and its history. - Comprehend the historical patterns of diversity in the fossil record and understand how evolution contributed to them. - Learn how to research primary sources and develop a project proposal. - Learn how to write a short scientific paper.